NM-Games/super-splash-bros-2/README.md

   - Players can hold up to 6 rockets at a time.
   - Rockets do 30%-50% damage to the player who got hit by it.
   - Rockets have a 5 second cooldown.
   - If a player lands on top of a rocket, the player will ride it!
-During a rocket ride, a player cannot move horizontally, so the only ways to get off a rocket is by jumping or waiting.
-You likely prefer the first method!
+During a rocket ride, a player cannot move horizontally, so you can only get off by jumping or waiting.
+Most players prefer the first method!
 - **Power-ups**
   Power-ups are not always an attack method, but some of them are even more effective than rockets.
 More information about power-ups is documented below.